 Speaking at the Supreme Court, Justice Antonin Scalia said: Our cases hold that minors are entitled to a significant degree of First Amendment protection.
 Government has no free-floating power to restrict the ideas to which they may be exposed.

-as to what is suitable for minors, and causes the game as a whole to lack serious literary, artistic, political or scientific value for minors .
-Under the law retailers caught selling the titles to minors could face a fine of up to $1,000 for each
+standards as to what is suitable for minors, and causes the game as a whole to lack serious literary, artistic, political or scientific value for minors .
+Under the law retailers caught selling the titles to minors could face a fine of up to

 US lawmakers have proposed a bill that would label most video games with the warning: